PATRIC3/p3_docs/docroot/videos/phylogenetic_codon_tree.md

 # Tutorial: Phylogenetic Codon Tree Service

 ## Overview
-This set of short videos provides a step-by-step demonstration of using the PATRIC Phylogenetic Codon Tree Service to XXXXX.
+This set of short videos provides a step-by-step demonstration of using the PATRIC Phylogenetic Codon Tree Service to construct a codon-based phylogenetic tree from a set of genomes.
 From these videos you will learn how to do the following:

+* Create a group of genomes
+* Submit the tree-building service job
+* Access resulting codon tree file and interpret the job report
-* XXXX
+* Remove problematic genomes
+* Improve the tree using the Protein Family Sorter
+* View the tree in FigTree

 ### See also
 * [Phylogenetic Tree Service](https://patricbrc.org/app/PhylogeneticTree)